alexabbott/firebase-cms/README.md

 # FirebaseCMS

-A CMS and E-commerce platform with a Front End theme built with Angular 4 (Angular CLI) and AngularFire2.
+A CMS and E-commerce platform with a Front End theme built with Angular 4 (Angular CLI), Firebase (AngularFire2), Angular Material and Stripe.
 Manage pages, blog posts, products, orders, customers, carts, navigation, themes and admins with this tool.

 ## Installation